Banksia coccinea: Description

 The scarlet banksia grows as an erect shrub or small tree, generally around 2–4 m tall, with little lateral spread.
 However, it can reach 8 m in height, particularly in the vicinity of Albany.
-The trunk is generally single at the base before branching, and covered with smooth grey bark that is 2–5 mm thick and lacking in lenticels.
+The trunk is generally single at the base before branching, covered with smooth grey bark that is 2–5 mm thick and lacking in lenticels.
 Peaking in the summer months, the pinkish-brown new growth is densely hairy.
-The oblong, cordate or obcordate leaves are 3–9 cm long and 2–7 cm wide, with 3–5 mm long petioles.
-Truncate at the apex, they have dentate margins with small (1–3 mm long) teeth 3–18 mm apart, separated by shallow u- or v-shaped sinuses.
+The oblong, cordate or obcordate leaves are 3–9 cm long and 2–7 cm wide, with 3–5 mm long petioles. at the apex, they have dentate margins with small (1–3 mm long) teeth 3–18 mm apart, separated by shallow u- or v-shaped sinuses.
 The upper surface is covered in fine fur when young and becomes smooth with age, while the undersurface is covered with white fur, particularly along the midrib.

-The process of flowering takes 9–12 months; the stems begin developing microscopically in spring, with no visible evidence of flower spike development for around five months before the buds actually appear.
-Flower spikes are in bloom from May to December or January, peaking between July and October.
+The flowering process takes 9–12 months; the stems begin developing microscopically in spring, with no visible evidence of flower spike development for around five months before the buds actually appear.
+Flower spikes bloom from May to December or January, peaking between July and October.
 The distinctive inflorescences arise from the ends of one-year-old branchlets.
 Squat and roughly cylindrical, they are 3–6 cm high and 8–10 cm wide.
 A field study on the southern sandplains revealed an average count of around 286 individual flowers on each spike.
-The white flower is covered in grey or pale brown fur, and there is little variation in colour.
-The style is generally scarlet, but can be dark red, orange or pink.
+The white flower is covered in grey or pale brown fur, with little variation in colour.
+The style is generally scarlet, but can be dark red, orange, or pink.
 The perianth is 3–3.2 cm long, while the style is 4–4.8 cm long and strongly recurved or looped until they are released at anthesis.
-Anthesis is acropetal, that is, the flowers open from the base up the spike to the apex.
+Anthesis is acropetal; the flowers open from the base up the spike to the apex.

-The flowers of all banksias arise in a spiral pattern around the flower spike axis; however in Banksia coccinea they develop into distinctive vertical columns, which are strongly accentuated by large gaps in between.
-Paired in columns, the red styles contrast with the grey-white perianth making a striking flower spike.
+The flowers of all banksias arise in a spiral pattern around the flower spike axis; however, in Banksia coccinea, they develop into distinctive vertical columns, strongly accentuated by large gaps in between.
+Paired in columns, the red styles contrast with the grey-white perianth, making a striking flower spike.